 The Rijksmuseum is the museum of the Netherlands.
 In 2013, an entirely renovated Rijksmuseum opened its doors to the public.
 They are greeted by a stunning building, amazing interior design, wonderful exhibitions, lively events, and many fine amenities for young and old.

 - Course Level: Fellowship is awarded to pursue research.

 - Study Subject: Fellowship is available for art historical research.

-- Scholarship Award: Fellowship stipends are awarded to help support a Fellow’s study and research efforts during the tenure of their appointment.
+- Award: Fellowship stipends are awarded to help support a Fellow’s study and research efforts during the tenure of their appointment.
 The stipend of €33,000 (subject to taxes and deductions) is for a period of twelve months commencing 1 September 2019, the start of the academic year.
 The Fellowship will allow for limited travel for research in art collections and archives elsewhere in Europe to a maximum value of €5,000 annually.
 The Rijksmuseum will cover visa fees for the Fellow, but not for dependents.

 - Nationality: International applicants are eligible to apply for this fellowship programme.

-- Number of Scholarships: One fellowship is available.
+- Number of Awards: One fellowship is available.